Metro Flyers Ltd.

 ARTICLE III - DIRECTORS

-1. The powers, business, and property of the Corporation shall be exercised, conducted, and controlled by a board of directors of five (5) members.
+1. The powers, business, and property of the Corporation shall be exercised, conducted, and controlled by a Board of Directors of five (5) members.

 2. The Board of Directors of the Corporation shall consist of the five (5) elected officers of the Corporation.
 In the case of more than one Maintenance Officer, the senior Maintenance Officer shall serve as a director.